collocations.org

 Her new car has not lived up to her expectations.

-The reality of the holiday fell short of our expectations.
+The reality of the cruise fell short of our expectations.

 The rise in share price confounded expectations.